Pavitra Punia: Career

 In 2010, she made her acting debut with the show Geet – Hui Sabse Parayi playing the role of Dalljiet.
 Thereafter, she got her first lead role in the Star Plus's show Love U Zindagi, opposite Sidharth Shukla.
 She was also a part of the Life OK's reality show Welcome – Baazi Mehmaan Nawazi Ki.

-She then acted in the Mukul Mishra-directed movie Siddhartha - Love, Lust, Peace, which stars Mahesh Bhatt, Shivam Bhargava and Shazahn Padamsee.
+She then acted in the Mukul Mishra-directed movie Siddhartha - Love, Lust, Peace, which stars Mahesh Bhatt, Shivam Bhaargava and Shazahn Padamsee.
 Punia has also been a part of other shows including Ritz Jeele Yeh Pal, MTV Making The Cut 2, Hongey Judaa Na Hum, Sawaare Sabke Sapne Preeto and Darr Sabko Lagta Hai.
 She portrayed the role of the lead antagonist Niddhi Chhabra in the Star Plus's show Yeh Hai Mohabbatein.
 She also played the role of Karuna in TV's Gangaa.
 She also played a shape-shifting snake for a maha episode in Zee Tv's Kaleerein.
-Then she played Poulomi Roy in Colors TV's Naagin 3. she portrayed the role of an evil queen named Timnasa in Sony SAB's sitcom fantasy series Baalveer Returns.
+Then she played Poulomi Roy in Colors TV's Naagin 3. she portrayed the role of an evil fairy named Timnasa in Sony SAB's sitcom fantasy series Baalveer Returns.

 In October 2020, Punia entered the Bigg Boss Season 14 house as a contestant.
 She was evicted from the show on day 57.